mosiahr/Insurance_calculator_osago_PyQt4/README.md

 # osago
 Сalculator OSAGO, which makes the calculation of the insurance payments in Ukraine.
-It uses a library PyQt4 and Python 3.
+It uses a library PyQt4 and python2.